11 Candy Factories You Can Actually Visit

 PEZ Visitor Center in Orange, Connecticut

 Check out the ultimate eye candy: the world’s largest PEZ dispenser, a 40-foot-tall working replica of the real thing, at the PEZ Visitor Center in Orange, Connecticut.
 Step into the viewing area of the production facility to learn how the world’s only interactive candy is packaged into those cute dispensers, play candy-themed games, and view a mini-museum of the most comprehensive collection of PEZ memorabilia anywhere as you explore this 4,000-square-foot headquarters.
 Before you go, browse thousands of PEZ dispensers for sale in a variety of categories, including movie characters and presidents.
-Find out about the most popular candy the year you were born.

 The Sanders-Morley Chocolate Factory in Clinton Township, Michigan